 - Owner-occupied accommodation (for example, if you rent a room in your landlord's home)

-- Dwellings in which the spouse, parent or child of the landlord lives.
+- Properties in which the spouse, parent or child of the landlord lives.
 This applies to informal family arrangements where there is no tenancy agreement in writing.
 However, the Acts do cover formal agreements between family members, for example where a lease has been signed

 - Employment-related lettings – these are sometimes called ‘tied’ houses as they are tied to the job and you must leave the dwelling when the job ends, and